jjpaulo2/fastrpa/docs/interactions/index.md

 # Interactions

-You can also, manage the following items:
+You can manage easier the following items:

 - [`keyboard`](./keyboard.md), to send key pressing events on the current page
 - [`wait`](./wait.md), to wait for some events on the current page